 This point in History has become known as the’Sputnik Moment’.

 The American Response To The Sputnik Launch

-The launch of Sputnik 1 demonstrated that the Soviet Union had developed Inter Contintental Ballistic Missile capability which meant that the Soviet Union could send Satellites into Space and also launch Nuclear Weapons that could target Western Europe and potentially North America.
+The launch of Sputnik 1 demonstrated that the Soviet Union had developed Inter Continental Ballistic Missile capability which meant that the Soviet Union could send Satellites into Space and also launch nuclear weapons that could target Western Europe and potentially North America.

-As a result, the United States realised the need to accelerate the development of new military technology.
+As a result, the United States Sputnik made America realise the need to accelerate the development of new military technology.

 Soon after Sputnik, the National Defense Education and NASA Acts were passed all of which prioritised Scientifc knowledge starting with a complete overhaul of the educational system as the government invested billions of dollars in education starting at the school level.

 It also became a priority for the US to close what it termed the ‘missile gap’.

 The stakes were raised even higher when in 1961, the Soviet Union launched Yuri Gagarin, the first human successfully into orbit.